KIPAC/BootCamp/docs/jupyter_tunnel.md

       centos7, you should take note of which node you actually connected to (e.g., cent7a, cent7b..)

-  - Invoke any setup scripts you need to access an enviroment with jupyter
+  - Invoke any setup scripts you need to access an enviroment with jupyter (for me it is the lsst environment)

     lsst_setup